Solar rebates and incentives in Queensland

 If you live in Caloundra or Townsville, you may be able to participate in the Queensland government’s Community Solar Bank program.
 The initiative aims to reduce electricity bills for up to 5,500 households.

 The Community Solar Bank program is geared towards apartment owners, renters and low-income households.
-Further details are pending, but the program boasts the potential to reduce electricity bills by up to $800.
+The battery is not yet operational but the program boasts the potential to reduce electricity bills by up to $800.

 You can read the program announcement here.